Compliance

 How many compliance checks does Areev include?

-Areev includes 87 built-in compliance verification checks (89 with distributed or auth, up to 91 with both features) spanning 7 regulatory frameworks.
+Areev includes 88 baseline compliance verification checks (up to 92 with distributed + auth features) spanning 7 regulatory frameworks.
 This context database verifies encryption, erasure, audit trail integrity, policy enforcement, and regulation-specific requirements for AI memory in a single pass.

-The checks break down into 39 core checks (10 encryption, 6 erasure, 6 blind index, 6 audit, 7 policy, 4 authorization), 36 regulation-specific checks (8 HIPAA, 16 EU AI Act, 6 SOC 2, 6 CCPA/LGPD/PIPL), 4 tiered storage checks, 2 agent identity checks, and 6 policy lifecycle checks.
-Running areev verify executes all applicable checks and reports the pass rate, warnings, and skipped items.
-This autonomous memory system treats compliance as a first-class operational concern rather than an afterthought.
+The 88 checks break down into 39 core checks (10 encryption, 6 erasure, 7 blind index, 6 audit, 6 policy, 4 authorization), 36 regulation-specific checks (8 HIPAA, 16 EU AI Act, 6 SOC 2, 6 CCPA/LGPD/PIPL), 4 tiered storage checks, 2 agent identity checks, 6 policy lifecycle checks, and 1 GDPR Art.
+30 record-of-processing check.
+POST /api/memories/{id}/verify/run executes all applicable checks and reports the pass rate, warnings, and skipped items.
+Areev treats compliance as a first-class operational concern rather than an afterthought.

 import requests